-Students who do not meet the continuation requirements will be dismissed from the Veterinary Technology Program.
-Students who have been dismissed from the program may be qualified to continue courses in the College, but will not be permitted to register in a Veterinary Technology course without readmission to the program.
+Students who do not meet the continuation requirements above are ineligible to progress in the Veterinary Technology Program.
+These students may be qualified to continue courses in the College, but will not be permitted to register in a Veterinary Technology course without readmission to the program.